 This is our eighth Christmas in this house, and I have never decorated our mantel for the holidays.

-To be honest, when you don’t really like a certain room in your house, and don’t have the budget available to totally rip it apart and start all over, the room can quickly become a dumping ground for clutter, an eyesore, and often times neglected, especially during the holidays.
+To be honest, when you don’t really like a certain room in your house, and don’t have the budget available to totally rip it apart and start all over, the room can quickly become a dumping ground for clutter.
 In the past I just couldn’t muster any enthusiasm for decorating the mantel for Christmas.

 When the invitation to join this blog hop from Hometalk.com and CountryLiving.com came along, I decided it was just the motivation I needed to finally create a fabulous mantel display for the holidays.

 Our fireplace is HUGE, and built with native Tennessee stone found near our property.
-The mantel is a solid block of rustic and aged wood.
+The mantel is a solid block of rustic and aged wood from a barn built in the mid 1800’s.
 Definitely not the style of fireplace and mantel you would expect in a mid-century modern home, but exactly what you would expect for a southern home on a wooded lot in Tennessee.

-For my new Christmas mantel display, I decided I needed to soften the rough edges of this dark fireplace and room, with light, color, and some whimsical touches.
+For this Christmas mantel display, I decided I needed to soften the rough edges of this dark fireplace and room, with light, color, and some whimsical touches.
 What better way to do this than with a display of modern tree forms, cone shaped trees, and string lights.

 The focal point of the mantel display was created from a stack of wooden yard sticks from Home Depot.